 This particular smoothie recipe is a great option for those that are sensitive to raw foods.
-It is loaded with nutrient dense ingredients for increasing heart health, hair health, skin health and colon health.
-It is packed with the essential Omega-3’s, Vitamins A,Bs, C and E; electrolytes, antioxidants and healing fiber.
-Using the steamed Sweet Potato preserves most of the contained nutrients (compared to roasted), and offers an easy to digest and absorbable food source.
+It is loaded with nutrient dense ingredients for increasing heart health, hair health, skin health, and colon health.
+It is packed with the essential omega-3’s, vitamins A,Bs, C, and E, electrolytes, antioxidants, and healing fiber.
+Using the steamed sweet potato preserves most of its nutrients (compared to roasted), and offers an easy to digest and absorb food source.

-According to Ayurvedic principles, this smoothie recipe is great for reducing Vata (gas, bloating, dryness, constipation) as well as Pitta (excessive heat, inflammation) imbalances.
+According to Ayurvedic principles, this smoothie recipe is great for reducing Vata (gas, bloating, dryness, constipation) as well as Pitta (excessive heat, inflammation, skin conditions) imbalances.
 It can also be a healthy meal for Kapha types with the proper modifications that are listed.
-It is considered rejuvenating (rasayana), energizing and is great for increasing vital Ojas in the system.
+It is considered rejuvenating (rasayana), energizing, and Ojas-increasing.

 - Steam basket

 - Cutting board and knife

 - 1 medium sweet potato, un-peeled and chopped